ClayNdugga/youtube-comments/README.md

 - **Concurrency and Scaling**: Lambda functions can scale horizontally to match the workload, with multiple concurrent invocations handling tasks from the queues.
 - **Idempotency**: Designed to be idempotent, ensuring that repeated invocations (due to retries or failures) do not lead to inconsistent states or duplicate processing.

-#### Processing Workflow

-1. **Job Submission**:
-   - When a user requests song extraction for a channel or video, the API Gateway invokes a Lambda function that checks the DynamoDB table for existing jobs.
-   - If no existing job is found, the metadata of the video or channel Id in s3 is checked for recency.
-   - If the cache is outdated a new job entry is created in DynamoDB, and the channel or video ID is placed into the appropriate SQS queue.

-2. **Channel Processing**:
-   - A Lambda function retrieves channel IDs from the Channel Queue.
-   - It fetches all video IDs associated with the channel and places them into the Video Queue.
-   - Updates the job status in DynamoDB to reflect progress.

-3. **Video Processing**:
-   - Another Lambda function processes video IDs from the Video Queue.
-   - Fetches all comments for each video using the YouTube Data API.
-   - Stores raw comments in Amazon S3 under the corresponding channel and video folders.

-4. **Song Extraction**:
-   - A dedicated Lambda function runs the song searching algorithm on the comments.
-   - Extracted song names are processed to identify duplicates and similarities.
-   - Stores the list of unique songs back into Amazon S3.

-5. **Job Completion**:
-   - Updates the job status in DynamoDB to "complete" once processing is finished.
-   - Notifies the user through API responses or callbacks.

 #### Job State Management with DynamoDB